nuraismaiel/prioritylist-system/README.md

-# prioritylist-system
+# PriorityList-System

-A Java-based project implementing a generic, sorted PriorityList data structure that supports both natural ordering and custom ordering.
-The system also includes utilities for merging sorted lists, and applying custom search and sort.
+This Java project implements a generic, sorted priority list using a fixed-size array.
+It supports efficient insertion and removal while maintaining sorted order, with optional support for custom comparators.

+## Features

+- Add and remove elements while keeping list sorted
+- Binary search for fast insertion and lookup
+- Merge two naturally ordered priority lists
+- Recursive and non-recursive sorting algorithms
+- Bidirectional linear search with logging

+## Technologies Used

+- Java 17
+- Eclipse IDE (compatible with any Java IDE)
+- No external libraries — pure Java implementation